 I have been with the School as a parent, council member, parents and friend’s committee member, principal and teacher.
 My three children attended Margaret River Montessori School and I saw Montessori ignite the flame and joy for life learning in a natural way.
 Montessori became my passion: a wonderful way to learn and to live.

-Karen Haslau – LOTE (Japanese), Literacy & Numeracy Support
+Karen Haslau – Languages Teacher (Japanese) and Literacy & Numeracy Support

 I have been working at Margaret River Montessori School for 14 years and over that time have formed strong relationships with the staff, families and children who have gone through the school.
 I am passionate about languages and language teaching, and love seeing the far reaching benefits of learning a second language being realised in the students.

 Rona Mirtle – Art/STEAM Teacher